stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

    p.plot_xy(x,y,figure=2)
    p.plot_xy(x,y,plotter=pyplot.semilogy)

-The examples above demonstrate several use cases of the :py:meth:`PlotMixin.plot_xy` method.
+The examples above demonstrate several use cases of the :py:meth:`Data.plot_xy` method.
 The first parameter is always the x column that contains the data, the second is the y-data either as a single column or list of columns.
 The third parameter is the style of the plot (lines, points, colours etc) and can either be a list if the y-column data is a list or a single string.
 Finally additional parameters can be given to specify a title and to control which figure is used for the plot.
 All matplotlib keyword parameters can be specified as additional keyword arguments and are passed through to the relevant plotting function.
 The final example illustrates a convenient way to produce log-linear and log-log plots.
-By default, :py:meth:`PlotMixin.plot_xy` uses the **pyplot.plot** function to produce linear scaler plots.
+By default, :py:meth:`Data.plot_xy` uses the **pyplot.plot** function to produce linear scaler plots.
 There are a number of useful plotter functions that will work like this

 *   [pyplot.semilogx,pyplot.semilogy] These two plotting functions will produce log-linear plots, with semilogx making